Mary Lindell: Ravensbrück

-In August 1944, with the liberation of France by allied forces underway, Lindell and three other women were transported to Ravensbrück concentration camp in Germany, arriving there on September 3, 1944.
+In August 1944, with the liberation of France by Allied forces underway, Lindell and three other women were transported to Ravensbrück concentration camp in Germany, arriving there on September 3, 1944.

 Two weeks after arriving at Ravensbrück, Lindell was assigned to work in the camp hospital as a nurse.
 Thus, although working 12 to 14 hours a day, she avoided the grueling labor assigned to most of the women in the prison camp.
 The doctor in charge of the hospital was SS officer Percy Triete who had an English mother.
 Lindell said that Triete "behaved very well to me and did all he could for my [English] compatriots."
 British and American women in Ravensbrück numbered only a few among the tens of thousands of women prisoners, of whom the largest contingent were Poles.
 From her job at the hospital, Lindell had the opportunity to meet or hear of many of the British and American women and made a list of those imprisoned at Ravensbrück.

 In 1945, during the closing months of World War II, a Swedish diplomat, Folke Bernadotte, negotiated with the German government for the release of women prisoners from Ravensbrück and other concentration camps.
-Hundreds of white buses (painted white to distinguish them from military vehicles and thereby avoid bombing by the allied airforces), were assembled to collect and transport some prisoners, especially Scandinavians, from the concentration camps to Padborg, Denmark from where the prisoners could travel by sea to neutral Sweden.
+Hundreds of white buses (painted white to distinguish them from military vehicles and thereby avoid bombing by the Allied air forces), were assembled to collect and transport some prisoners, especially Scandinavians, from the concentration camps to Padborg, Denmark from where the prisoners could travel by sea to neutral Sweden.
 The Germans initially denied to Bernadotte that any British or American women were in Ravensbrück.
 They were to be held as hostages to be exchanged for captured German officers.
 Lindell, ill from pneumonia, claimed that she rose from her hospital bed and confronted the camp commander, SS officer Johann Schwarzhuber.
 She presented him with her list of 47 prisoners of British and American citizenship or heritage and he acceded to her demand to allow them to leave the camp on the white buses.
 However, the drama for Lindell was not quite over.
 As the other women were boarding the white buses, Schwarzhuber told Lindell that she could not go.
 Percy Triete intervened on her behalf and escorted her onto the last bus to leave Ravensbrück, April 25, 1945, two weeks before Germany surrendered.

 Lindell, in her nursing uniform, was identified in Swedish news film showing her directing her fellow liberated inmates.